jacobhobbs1/jacobhobbs1.github.io/about.md

 # About Me

 I am a first year PhD student within [Open Lab](https://openlab.ncl.ac.uk/) at Newcastle University looking into the role that augmented reality can play in medical surgery.
 I will be integrating augmented reality with existing technologies and techniques to aid medical professionals with the procedures they undertake.
 I am looking forward to seeing where I can take my PhD and what I can learn along the way.
-I jumped straight from undergraduate to PhD as this opportunity within Open Lab arose and I saw as a means of being creative and supporting a good cause.
+I jumped straight from undergraduate to PhD as this opportunity within Open Lab arose and I saw it as a means of being creative and supporting a good cause.

 <img style="width:350px;" src="./assets/img/f110.png"/>